wso2-extensions/identity-tools-cli/docs/cli-mode.md

 The CLI mode can be used for bulk resource management.

 Usages:
-* Export all/selected resources from an Identity Server to a local directory.
+* Export all/selected resources from a WSO2 IS to a local directory.
-* Import all/selected resources from a local directory to an Identity Server.
+* Import all/selected resources from a local directory to a WSO2 IS.
 * Propagate resources across multiple environments.
-* Deploy new resources from resource configuration files to an Identity Server.
+* Deploy new resources from resource configuration files to a WSO2 IS.
 * Have a backup of resources in a local directory.

 Currently, the supported resource types are: